Flathead National Forest

 The Forest has 2,600 miles of hiking trails and 200 miles of designated National Recreation Trails, mostly in designated Wilderness Areas.
-The Danny On Memorial Trail is very popular and located within the Big Mountain Ski Area, also on the forest and just north of the town of Whitefish.
+The Danny On Memorial Trail is very popular and located within the Whitefish Mountain Resort, also on the forest and just north of the town of Whitefish.

 The area also offers an incredible array of fishing opportunities The Montana Department of Fish, Wildlife, and Parks is responsible for regulating and managing fishing and hunting throughout Montana.
 Licenses are available from their office and at most local sporting goods stores.

 The Flathead National Forest offers so many exciting opportunities to float and explore rivers and lakes.
 The North Fork, Middle Fork, and portions of the South Fork of the Flathead River are within the National Wild and Scenic Rivers System, and though no permits are required for floating use, you should be prepared and knowledgeable about paddling before you go.

 If you're looking for a real adventure, check out the forest's one million acres of wilderness.
 Most of the areas are clustered together in one enormous complex that includes the Bob Marshall, Great Bear, and Mission Mountains and comprises approximately 46 percent of the Forest's land base.
 Roads, timber harvest, and motorized travel are not permitted in these areas.